At a Glance

 - FPDS alumni serve our community in numerous ways, including service in Boy Scouts, missions, and in churches across the city.

 Technology does not replace curriculum but is integrated throughout, not only to reinforce basic foundational skills, but also to allow our students to collaborate, communicate, and create.
 A variety of technology resources are available for student use at the school, including iPads and Google Chromebooks in classrooms and the Idea Lab.
-From limited exposure to iPads in K3 to keyboarding instruction in the first grade to personal Chromebooks in the upper grades, students are well-prepared for the wide world of technology upon graduation from FPDS.
+Each student in grades first through fifth have access to a school-provided iPad, with 1:1 chromebooks in sixth grade.
+Keyboarding is taught beginning in third grade.

 Under the Oaks Summer Program